FallibleVagrant/geoconn/README.md

 You can also request IPs from a running [connwatch](https://github.com/FallibleVagrant/connwatch) instance.

+The map jpgs are sourced from NASA, although I found these particular ones after digging through Reddit's community of map enthusiasts.

 ## Dependencies
 This project uses Dear ImGui, which you can find here:
 [https://github.com/ocornut/imgui](https://github.com/ocornut/imgui)